ChessMax/awesome-programming-languages/README.md

 - [PureScript](https://www.purescript.org/) - A strongly-typed functional programming language that compiles to JavaScript
 - [Pure](https://github.com/agraef/pure-lang) - Pure is a modern-style functional programming language based on term rewriting.
 It offers equational definitions with pattern matching, full symbolic rewriting capabilities, dynamic typing, eager and lazy evaluation, lexical closures, built-in list and matrix support and an easy-to-use C interface.
 - [Pure](https://github.com/mmcqd/pure) - A pure type system implemented in OCaml.
+- [PXP](https://pxplang.org/) - A superset of PHP with extended syntax and runtime capabilities.
 - [Pycopy](https://github.com/pfalcon/pycopy/?3.5.0) - Pycopy - a minimalist and memory-efficient Python dialect.
 Good for desktop, cloud, constrained systems, microcontrollers, and just everything.
 # Q (4):
 - [Qi](https://github.com/AnonymousAAArdvark/qi) - Lightweight and fast programming language designed to be written in Chinese.